1/ You must be in years 7 – 13 (or equivalent) by the closing date of Monday 6th May 2024 in order to enter.

 21/ The Orwell Foundation reserves the right to change the panel of judges without notice.

-22/ There will be approximately 30 shortlisted entries (Orwell Youth Prize Finalists) and up to 3 winners in each category.
+22/ There will be approximately 40 shortlisted entries (Orwell Youth Prize Finalists) who will be invited to a Celebration Day on Saturday 6th July 2024.
 Shortlisted entries include runners-up and those who are highly commended.

 23/ The judges’ decision is final, and no correspondence will be entered into concerning this decision.

 24/ For teachers entering a group of students (10 plus) we suggest the school makes a minimum £10 processing donation to the Orwell Foundation via our PayPal donation page.
 This helps us to ensure that we can continue to deliver a smooth process and personalised response to students.